 Leave enough room at the top of the container so water doesn't spill over.
 Add a thin layer of gravel or sand as a mulch to the top of the container.
 Wait a week before watering the newly planted cactus.

-Water the cactus when the top inch of soil is dry during the growing season but only once every 2 or 3 weeks in winter.
-Apply fertilizer in spring, such as a 5-10-10 every 2 to 3 months and suspend fertilizing in winter when the plant is not actively growing.
+Water the cactus when the top inch (2.5 cm.) of soil is dry during the growing season but only once every two or three weeks in winter.
+Apply fertilizer in spring, such as a 5-10-10 every two to three months, and suspend fertilizing in winter when the plant is not actively growing.